weynandk/info_threefold/src/tde/3botfiles/3botfiles.md

 | V1.2 |  2020/Q8 | integration with 3bot office |  |
 | V1.3 |  tbd | integration with the TF ZeroStor |  |

+### Demo

+- If you want to see more about 3Bot, we invite you to check the [3bot demo](3botdemo.md)
+- If you need any more information you can contact us over chat on the Threefold website.